House history searches

 House history courses

-Courses are also run periodically for beginners in researching their own house history.
+We also run very popular courses for beginners in researching their own house history.
 Contact Shrewsbury Museum and Art Gallery if you’d like to be added to a waiting list for the next course: [email protected]